IModer/logic-cwf/README.md

   - In the syntax
   - In the standard mode with real natural numbers

-DROPPED: Ask Amrbus more about the Dialectica translation

 ## Cleanup

 - Reuse model in more places, make things more modular
-- DROPPED: Formalise system T, it will be Ambrus's System T with formulas
 - Use better names/notation everywhere, this is like a last step refactor
   - mostly in old, there is still a lot of stuff that can be refactored from there
   - no ModelClass